 What the above pic is supposed to indicate (and what I already knew because of the follow-up inspection) is that most of the bait on our stations are still intact; plenty of the bait is still sticking out around that center purple disc.
 Therefore, there’s either no infestation to begin with, or the termites found the bait early and were eliminated before they could consume more.
 If it had been eaten all the way to the circumference of the purple disc on the bottom, there’s still good news there, too: the bait serves as successful treatment and gets replaced if all but 1/3 of the bait is consumed.
-So, it gives a little peace of mind no matter the results: either there has been no termite activity, or they would have replaced the bait to continue treating (which brings the bait back to the colony to eliminate them further and doesn’t let them get to the house).
-Win-win, with zero drilling into our foundation (like I remember from when I bought the house).
+So, it gives a little peace of mind and termite protection no matter the results: either there has been no termite activity, or they would have replaced the bait for continuous protection (which brings the bait back to the entire colony to eliminate them further and doesn’t let them get to the house).
+Win-win, with zero drilling into our foundation for the liquid treatment kind (like I remember from when I bought the house).

 At a time like this when things are proving more stressful than usual, it may seem almost insignificant to check this box off the (ugh, so so long!) to-do list.
 But, it’s actually really satisfying to have this good news at a time where I could use a little optimism.
 One less scary thing to have to worry about, and I already know that some of the other steps we’re taking (like removing dirt piled up around our foundation to see if there are any termite tubes being formed) are helping too.
 Plus, the alternative of having an infestation — something I experienced 10 years ago — would be pretty freaking stressful!